j-schaub/stat545_md_explorer/README.md

 A repository for submitting in-class activities for participation marks

-This repo is organized in the following way:
+This line was added locally.